Downtown

 Help readers choose the right Providence hotel base for a walkable weekend built around dining, downtown access, and easy logistics.

 Can you visit Providence without a car?Yes.
-Providence is one of the easier Northeast city weekends to do without a car if you stay in the right district and keep the trip compact.
+Providence is one of the easier Northeast city weekends to do without a car when you stay downtown, keep the trip compact, and use transit only for specific gaps.

 Where should I stay in Providence without a car?Downtown is the safest default because it aligns rail arrival, hotels, dinner, and walking better than the other areas.